dulalsaurab/new-mguard/policies/policy_specification.md

 stream-name
     FUNCTION:
-        allows all under specified node only if no ALLOW or DENY TYPE : <alpha-numeric with wildcard>
+        allows all under specified node only if no ALLOW or DENY wildcard is implied at the end of stream
+    TYPE : <alpha-numeric with wildcard>
         regex Limited
     COMPONENT specs